 The term quid pro quo in Latin means “something for something.”
 An example of this may be if a supervisor explains that if an employee were to perform a sexual act with them, they would be granted a raise or promotion for doing so.

 Quid pro quo does not only involve sexual proposals, though.
-If a manager offers a promotion or higher pay to cover up or keep quiet about any illegal activity, this is also classified as quid pro quo.
-This evolves into harassment when an employer retaliates if the employee refuses to perform the acts.
+If a manager offers a promotion or higher pay to cover up or keep quiet about illegal activity, this is also classified as quid pro quo.
+This becomes harassment when an employer retaliates if the employee refuses to perform the acts.

 Third-party harassment

 Third-party harassment is when a party, such as a sponsor of the company or a supplier of another company, harasses a worker.
-Employees have the right to file a claim against someone who does not directly work for the company.
+Employees can file a claim against someone who does not directly work for the company.

-If a person who “works with” the company as opposed to being employed by the company is harassing a worker, an employment dispute claim can be filed against them.
+If a person who “works with” the company rather than being employed by the company harasses a worker, an employment dispute claim can be filed against them.

 Verbal harassment

-If you are experiencing any of these incidents, report them to the human resources department of your company immediately.
-Also, keep track of any witnesses or emails showing this abuse so you may present it to a labor law attorney as evidence later on.
+If you experience any of these incidents, report them to your company’s human resources department immediately.
+Also, keep track of any witnesses or emails showing this abuse so you may present them to a labor law attorney as evidence later.

 If you believe you have been a victim of workplace abuse, contact our Anaheim employment lawyers for a free case evaluation.
 Call 949-203-3814.